dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * The sub-second timing resolution used by the data.
 * Information (hints) on which optional data are omitted.
 See (#optional-data-items).
 * Recorded OPCODES [@opcodes] and RR types [@rrtypes].
 See (#optional-rrs-and-opcodes).
-* Flags indicating, for example, whether the data is sampled or anonymised.
+* Flags indicating, for example, whether the data is sampled or anonymized.
-  See (#storage-flags).
+  See (#storage-flags) and (#privacy-considerations).
 * Client and server IPv4 and IPv6 address prefixes.
 See (#ip-address-storage)

 ### Optional data items